Apple hints at lackluster holiday as iPhone sales disappoint

 The devices hit the market Nov.
 7, which means they're not included in this quarter's results and will contribute only a couple of months of sales to the first quarter.

 Before introducing those devices, Apple hadn't made huge changes to its laptops and tablets in years.
 In 2016, it redesigned its MacBooks for the first time in four years, adding a new Touch Bar and a butterfly keyboard -- features that have caused a lot of complaints and even lawsuits.
 And the iPad Pro tablets had gotten new screen sizes but no new major capabilities since they first hit the market in late 2015.
-In March, Apple introduced an inexpensive, $329 iPad for schools and students, which has helped its iPad sales.
+In March, Apple introduced an inexpensive iPad, at $329, for schools and students, which has helped its iPad sales.

 In the fourth quarter, Apple sold 9.7 million iPads, down 6.1 percent from the previous year.
 Revenue from the tablets dipped 15 percent to $4.09 billion.